 Despite their recent track record, Sri Lanka cricket players hold plenty of world records.
 Muttiah Muralitharan holds the world record for most wickets in both ODIs and Tests.
 Unsurprisingly, it is Muralitharan, who holds a monopoly on Sri Lankan Test bowling records.
 Aside from the record for most wickets, he holds the record for most wickets on a single ground, most five-wicket hauls, most ten-wicket hauls and most balls bowled.
 All of them are also world records.

 Much like Muralitharan, Kumar Sangakkara dominates the batting record books in Tests.
 He holds the record for most Test runs, highest individual score, most centuries and half-centuries.

 In ODIs, Muralitharan and Sangakarra hold the national record for most wickets and runs.
 While Mahela Jayawardene is the most-capped Sri Lankan ODI player, Sanath Jayasuriya holds the record for highest score and most centuries while Sangakkara holds the record for most fifties.

 In T20Is, Tillakaratne Dilshan and Lasith Malinga are the leading run-getter and leading wicket-taker.
 Sri Lanka also hold the world record for highest winning margin by runs and by balls remaining.

-For all the latest Sri Lanka cricket news and to follow Sri Lanka cricket live, Sportskeeda is your one-stop shop.
-You can check out the Sri Lanka national cricket team page and keep track of the Sri Lanka cricket latest news, follow Sri Lanka cricket match and follow Sri Lanka cricket match live.
+For all the latest Sri Lanka cricket news, Sportskeeda is your one-stop shop.
+You can check out the Sri Lanka national cricket team page and keep track of the Sri Lanka cricket latest news.